mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 EOF
 ```

-Now, create the IAM role using the trust policy:
+Now, create the IAM role using the trust policy.
+Replace "us-east-1" with the AWS Region name that you plan to use.

 ```bash
 aws iam create-role \